-The Standard is not yet approved by the EU.
-For entities outside the EU/EEA with a statutory obligation to keep accounts, the Standard will be effective for accounting periods beginning on or after 1 January 2018.
-IFRS 9 may have an effect on the classification and measurement of the Groups financial assets and financial liabilities.
-The Group will quantify the effects in conjunction with the other phases, when issued, to present a comprehensive picture.
+The amendment is not yet approved by the EU.
+For enterprises outside the EU/EEA with a statutory obligation to keep accounts, the amendments will be effective for accounting periods beginning on or after 1 January 2018.
+The adoption of IFRS 9 is not expected to have significant impact on the Group financial statement.

-IFRS 15 Revenue from Contracts with Customers
+IFRS 15 Revenue from Contracts with Customers The IASB and FASB has published a new converged stand

-The IASB and the FASB have issued their joint revenue recognition standard, IFRS 15.
-The standard replaces existing IFRS and US GAAP revenue requirements.
-The core principle of IFRS 15 is that revenue is recognised to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The standard applies to all revenue contracts and provides a model for the recognition and measurement of sales of some non-financial assets (e.g., disposals of property, plant and equipment).
+The IASB and FASB has published a new converged standard for revenue recognition; IFRS 15 Revenue from Contracts with Customers.
+The standard replaces all existing standards and interpretations relating to revenue recognition.
+The core principle of IFRS 15 is for companies to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the company expects to be entitled in exchange for those goods or services.
+With some few exceptions, the standard is applicable for all remunerative contracts and includes a model for recognition and measurement of sale of individual non-financial assets (e.g. sale of property, plant and equipment).

-The Standard is not yet approved by the EU.
-For entities outside the EU/EEA with a statutory obligation to keep accounts, the Standard will be effective for accounting periods beginning on or after 1 January 2017.
-IFRS 15 may have a prospective effect on the revenue recognition.
+The amendment is not yet approved by the EU.
+For enterprises outside the EU/EEA with a statutory obligation to keep accounts, the amendments will be effective for accounting periods beginning on or after 1 January 2018.
+The adoption of IFRS 15 is not expected to have significant impact on the revenue reccognition for the Group.